Life Issues: Distraction from the Great Commission or Part of It?

-The same thing applies to the attempt to repeal measure 16, the Physician Assisted Suicide law that was approved nearly three years ago.
-A lot of people say it’s a political issue.
-But it’s a human issue, a moral issue, a sovereignty-of-God issue, an issue as to who has the prerogatives over human life and death.
+The same thing applied to the attempt to repeal measure 16, the Physician Assisted Suicide law that was approved nearly three years ago.
+A lot of people said it was a political issue.
+But it was a human issue, a moral issue, a sovereignty-of-God issue, an issue as to who has the prerogatives over human life and death.
 In the same way that we should try to save a child about to be killed by a car, we should restrain a desperate person from jumping in front of a car.
 If they asked us to help them by pushing them in front of the car, we would refuse.
 (That would be pedestrian-assisted suicide.)

 To suggest that this life issue somehow isn’t relevant to the church is ludicrous.
 As Christians we are exactly the ones who should care most about this issue, and should be on the forefront.
-If we would have been two years ago, it wouldn’t have passed.
-God has graciously given us a second chance—and frankly, if we don’t stand up and be counted I believe we will fail again and it will be our last chance.
+If we would have been years ago, it wouldn’t have passed.

 The son of a good friend of mine died from AIDS.
 Tell her that homosexuality is a political issue.
 It isn’t.
 It’s a human issue.
 A spiritual issue.

-To a man who wished to define “neighbor” in a way that excluded certain groups of needy people, Christ presented the Good Samaritan as a model of our behavior—”go and do likewise.”
-He went out of his way to give physical help to the man lying in the ditch.
+To a man who wished to define “neighbor” in a way that excluded certain groups of needy people, Christ presented the Good Samaritan as a model of our behavior and said, “Go and do likewise.”
+This man went out of his way to give physical help to the man lying in the ditch.
 In contrast, the religious hypocrites looked the other way because they had more important “spiritual” things to do.
 (We are the Bible-believing conservatives, the priests and Levites of our day.)

 When I said this at a seminary in Philadelphia, one student was offended at the comparison.
 He said, “Abortion is just a symptom.
 As pastors, we have to deal with the cures.”